cptspacecadet/juice-contracts-v2/contracts/extensions/nftrewards/README.md

 ### Deployment

 It is necessary to deploy the `TieredPriceResolver` then `NFTRewardDataSourceDelegate` and then assign the latter to a funding cycle of the project.
 In the unbounded example, `OpenTieredPriceResolver` and `OpenTieredTokenUriResolver` need to deployed first, passed to the deployment of `NFTRewardDataSourceDelegate` and then assigned to a funding cycle.

+### Post-deployment Admin Actions

+One of the deployment parameters is an address that can be used to administer the contract.
+It should be set to an EOA or a multisig address capable of performing arbitrary operations.
+This account will be able to perform the following actions.

+#### Mint

+The admin account can issue tokens to any address without payment.
+Use of this function is not recommended.
+Currently it will mint the next token id to the provided address which may not mesh well with whatever price resolver the token may be using.

+#### Prevent Token Transfers

+There are use-cases where it's necessary to block reward NFT token holders from transferring them.
+This can be done after the token contract is deployed by calling `setTransferrable(false)`.
+At this point the admin will also be able to `burn` tokens from holders.

+#### URI Management

+There are two URIs associated with the contract: token URI and contract URI.
+The former is used to determine the location of the specific asset and the latter should contain OpenSea-style metadata.
+These can be set with either `setTokenUriResolver` or `setTokenUri` and `setContractUri`. `setTokenUriResolver` is used for complex cases where appending the token id to a base URI is not enough.
+All of these parameters are also part of the constructor.